 - Containerized yard waste should not be placed at the curb until after 6:00pm the evening before scheduled pickup.

 - Grass clippings and leaves must be in open/uncovered cans of 20-48 gallon in size, or in sealed plastic bags and must not exceed 40 pounds.

-- Yard waste must not be stacked over water or gas meters, under low hanging tree limbs or utility wires, or beside mailboxes.
+- Yard waste must not be placed over water or gas meters, cable/phone boxes, under low hanging tree limbs or utility wires, or near mailboxes.